Cutlery

-Cutlery (also referred to as silverware, flatware, or tableware), includes any hand implement used in preparing, serving, and especially eating food in Western culture.
+Cutlery are utensils used for serving and eating food at the dining table — originally referring to just knives, whereas forks and spoons were silverware — all part of flatware (American English) or tableware, these both encompassing crockery as well.
+These three implements first appeared together on tables as a set in Britain in the Georgian era.
+A collected set of silverware is called a canteen of cutlery, typically referring to the polished wooden compartmental case in which they are stored.

+The city of Sheffield in Yorkshire, England has been famous for the production of cutlery since the 17th century.
+An express passenger train – the Master Cutler – running from Sheffield to London was named after the industry.
+The development of cheap and mass-produced stainless steel in Sheffield in the early 20th century brought affordable cutlery to the masses.

+Sheffield's counterparts are Thiers, Puy-de-Dôme in the Auvergne of France and Solingen in the Northern Rhineland of Germany.

+Etymology

+The word cutlery derives from the Middle English word 'cuteler' and this in turn derives from Old French "coutelier" which comes from "coutel"; meaning knife (modern French: couteau).
+The word's early origins can be seen in the Latin word 'culter' (knife), still retained in the agricultural tool of a coulter.

 A person who makes or sells cutlery is called a cutler.
-The city of Sheffield in England has been famous for the production of cutlery since the 17th century and a train – the Master Cutler – running from Sheffield to London was named after the industry.
-Bringing affordable cutlery to the masses, stainless steel was developed in Sheffield in the early 20th century.

-The major items of cutlery in Western culture are the knife, fork and spoon.
-These three implements first appeared together on tables in Britain in the Georgian era.
-In recent times, hybrid versions of cutlery have been made combining the functionality of different eating implements, including the spork (spoon / fork), spife (spoon / knife), and knork (knife / fork).
-The sporf or splade combines all three.

-Etymology

-The word cutler derives from the Middle English word 'cuteler' and this in turn derives from Old French 'coutelier' which comes from 'coutel'; meaning knife (modern French: couteau).
-The word's early origins can be seen in the Latin word 'culter' (knife).
+While most cutlers were historically men, women could be cutlers too; Agnes Cotiller was working as a cutler in London in 1346, and training a woman apprentice, known as Juseana.